Birthplace to word 'safari', Kenya has long been synonymous with hunting and the preservation of East Africa's wildlife.

 The effect on wildlife

 What was not thought about at the time, though, was how this would affect the wildlife itself.
-To some extent the predators used this to their advantage, and anyone who has watched Big Cat Diaries would have seen the episodes when the female cheetah used the roof of the Land Rover as a look out point.
+To some extent, the predators used this to their advantage, and anyone who's watched 'Big Cat Diary' would have seen the episodes when the female cheetah used the roof of the Land Rover as a lookout point.
 But it has a dark side to it as well.
-Animals generally prefer their own company and were being disturbed by the constant click click of cameras, the stage whispers of excited safari goers and the constant starting of engines as drivers moved the vehicles.
+Animals generally prefer their own company and were being disturbed by the constant click click of cameras, the stage whispers of excited safari-goers and the constant starting of engines as drivers moved the vehicles.

 The much needed change

 It wasn’t until fairly recently that a group of forward thinking people looked at the problem and recognised that things had to change and they had to change quickly.
-Bordering the national parks were large swaths of land owned by local tribes.
-By approaching the tribe and negotiating for the use of the land as a private concession they set up exclusive and luxurious eco-camps with no permanent buildings and the promise to share the wealth with the local peoples.
+Bordering the national parks were large swathes of land owned by local tribes.
+By approaching the tribe and negotiating for the use of the land as a private concession, they set up exclusive and luxurious eco-camps with no permanent buildings and the promise to share the wealth with the local peoples.

-The concept has really taken off, with other camps springing up in other areas and to date more and more are being set up using this unique business model.
+The concept has really taken off, with other camps springing up in other areas and, to date, more and more are being set up using this unique business model.

 Stay in Touch